-The human remains from Fin Cop, Derbyshire, consist of the remains of at least nine individuals recovered from the destruction deposit within the unfinished rock-cut ditch of the fort.
+The human remains from Fin Cop consist of the remains of at least nine individuals recovered from the wall destruction deposit within the rock-cut ditch of the fort.
+A further five have been found in the wall destruction layer filling the rock-cut ditch in Trench 9, but as these were excavated as this paper goes to press these are not reported on further here (except for a short summary in the Endnote).

-Skeleton 1 was found in Trench 1a and was mostly complete and articulated and was aged between 25 and 35 years at death.
-She had localised areas of inflammation on her clavicle, ribs, left tibia and right fibula which had not been healed.
-This suggests that it may have been caused shortly prior to death but they are unlikely to have been the cause of death itself.
-It is possible the inflammation occurred when the body was thrown into the ditch.
-There was no evidence of trauma, cut marks or animal gnawing on the bones and therefore the cause of death must not have left any trace on the skeleton.
-The skeleton did not have evidence of significant degenerative joint disease, possibly indicating that she did not do much physical labour in life.
-She also had a cavity and periodontal disease, possibly caused by a sugary diet.
+Skeleton 1 was found in Trench 1a and was mostly complete and articulated and was aged between twenty five and thirty five years at death.
+She had localised areas of inflammation on her clavicle, ribs, left tibia and right fibula which had not healed indicating minor injuries such as knocks or bruising immediately prior to death.
+There was no evidence of trauma, cut marks or animal gnawing on the bones and therefore the cause of death must not have left any visible trace on the skeleton.
+The skeleton did not have evidence for significant degenerative joint disease, and had evidence of poor dental hygiene.

-Skeleton 2 was found in close proximity to Skeleton 1 in Trench 1a and consisted only of a scapula and a fragment of cranium.
+Skeleton 2 was found in close proximity to Skeleton 1 and consisted only of a scapula and a fragment of cranium.
 From the size of the scapula it is possible to estimate that the remains belonged to a neonate or young infant.
 No pathology was visible.

-Skeleton 3 was found in Trench 1b in the same destruction deposit in the rock-cut ditch and was estimated to be an adult female of approximately 20-25 years of age.
-She was mostly complete and was fully articulated.
-There was no evidence of trauma other than some peri-mortem bruising or infection on the leg bones and one possible cut mark on the left medial cuneiform.
-The teeth showed evidence of poor hygiene, seen in the form of calculus on all the teeth and a large cavity in the upper right first molar.
+Skeleton 3 was also found in the same wall destruction deposit in the rock-cut ditch in Trench 1 and was estimated to be an adult female of approximately twenty to twenty five years of age.
+She was mostly complete and articulated.
+Trauma was evident in the form of a cut mark on the left medial cuneiform and some peri-mortem bruising or infection on the leg bones was also noted.
+The teeth showed evidence of poor dental hygiene, seen in the form of calculus on all the teeth and a large carious lesion in the upper right first molar.
 There was also an unusual wear pattern on both upper first molars, indicating an occupational activity of some sort.
-The teeth show enamel hypoplasia and a cracked tibia shows harris lines of arrested growth, both indicative of malnutrition or stress.
+The teeth show enamel hypoplasia and a cracked tibia shows Harris lines of arrested growth, both indicative of malnutrition or stress.

-Skeleton 4 was found in close proximity to Skeleton 3 and was very incomplete, consisting only of two petrous portions and a fragment of maxilla.
+Skeleton 4 was found in close proximity to Skeleton 3 and was incomplete, consisting only of two petrous portions and a fragment of maxilla.
 The individual was estimated to be either immediately prenatal or a neonate.
 No pathology was visible.

-Skeleton 5 was found in Trench 5, close to the surface in the destruction deposit in the rock-cut ditch, disarticulated and intermingled with Skeletons 6(1), 6(2) and 7.
-It was very incomplete, but an age estimate of 20-30 years from the teeth was possible.
+Skeleton 5 was found in Trench 5, close to the surface in the destruction deposit in the rock-cut ditch, disarticulated and comingled with Skeletons 6(1), 6(2) and 7.
+It was incomplete, but an age estimate of twenty to thirty years based on the teeth was possible.
 Enamel hypoplasia was present on the teeth but no other pathology was visible.

-Skeletons 6(1) and 6(2) were found in Trench 5, intermingled with skeletons 5 and 7.
+Skeletons 6(1) and 6(2) were found in Trench 5, comingled with Skeletons 5 and 7.
 The remains consist of the bones of at least two neonatal or immediately prenatal children.
 No pathology was visible on any bones from the assemblage.

-Skeleton 7 was found intermingled with Skeletons 5, 6(1) and 6(2) in Trench 5 and consisted of the disarticulated and incomplete remains of a child of around two years of age (plus or minus 8 months).
+Skeleton 7 was found comingled with Skeletons 5, 6(1) and 6(2) in Trench 5 and consisted of the disarticulated and incomplete remains of a child of around two years of age (plus or minus eight months).
 No pathology was present.